opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 ## Enterprise cloud

 For the moment in the Enterprise cloud OpenProject DevOps team has to apply the configuration for you.
 The configuration has to be provided in a support ticket, e.g. as an ENV environment file.
-Experience shows that configuring this can be tricky, though.
-So it may take a bit until the correct configuration is finished with your SAML provider.
+Experience shows that configuring this can be tricky.
+So it may require some time until the correct configuration is finished with your SAML provider.
-If you have the chance to test the SAML configuration on an Enterprise on-premises installation this might speed things up.
+If you have the chance to test the SAML configuration on an Enterprise on-premises installation this might speed up the process.
 But we can make it work either way.

 ## Enterprise on-premises